Out of the FOG Banner

 • Animal cruelty problems are people problems.
 When animals are abused, people are at risk.

-Source: American Humane Association Facts About Animal Abuse and Domestic Violence
+Source: American Humane Association Facts about Animal Abuse and Domestic Violence

 According the Humane Society of the United States 2003 Animal Cruelty Report, in a sample of the largest domestic violence shelters in the US, 91% of adult victims and 73% of child victims describe animal cruelty as having occurred in the home.
 The report offers the following motivations for perpetrators of domestic violence to also commit acts of abuse toward family pets, livestock and animals: